nandu17/Programming-Assignment-2-Lexical-Scoping/README.md

-# Programming-Assignment-2-Lexical-Scoping
+## Programming-Assignment-2-Lexical-Scoping
 Coursera

-#Assignment: Caching the Inverse of a Matrix
+##Assignment: Caching the Inverse of a Matrix

-#solution
-#functions
-#cachematrix.R
-#Caching the Inverse of a Matrix:
-#Below are a pair of functions that are used to create a special object that stores a matrix and caches its inverse.
-#This function creates a special "matrix" object that can cache its inverse.

 makeCacheMatrix <- function(x = matrix()) {
-#initially there is nothing to cache so set it to NULL
+##initially there is nothing to cache so set it to NULL
         inv <- NULL
         #storing a matrix
         set <- function(y) {